 Our main approach to the teaching of both reading and spelling in Reception is through the use of phonics.

-Phonics in Foundation Stage and Key Stage 1 is based upon the Letters and Sounds document produced by the Primary National Strategy in 2007.
+Phonics in Foundation Stage and Key Stage 1 follows the Floppy's Phonics scheme published by Oxford University Press.
 Children have daily phonics teaching based upon their level of phonic knowledge.
 These sessions involve recognising letters and the sounds they make, blending sounds together to read whole words and segmenting words up into their sounds to help with spelling.
-They practice both reading and spelling/writing in each session.
-To support the teaching of phonics the teachers also use online teaching resources from Espresso and SMARTKids Phonic resources.
+They practice both reading and spelling/writing across the week as well as language work.

 If you would like to support your child with their phonic knowledge you may find the following links helpful:

 Reading is a very important part of learning in Reception.
 The children take part in a range of reading activities each day.
 These may include individual reading to an adult, reading together as a whole class, reading aloud to the whole class, listening to an adult read, guided group reading and self-initiated reading for pleasure in the class reading area.
 We feel that children reading aloud to an adult on a one to one basis is still a very important part of how children learn to read and make time during the school week for all children to read regularly to adults.

-To support the children with their individual reading we use a range of reading scheme books but our main approach to teaching reading is through the application of phonics.
+To support the children with their individual reading we use phonics based reading books as our main approach to teaching reading is through the application of phonics.
 We believe that children learn best when they experience a breath of text types and try to provide children with a range of text types within their wider reading experiences such as whole class story, child initiated reading and group reading.